ibm-cloud-docs/vmware-service/getting-started.md

 * Cluster name
 * Location (geography, region, and data center)
 * Host profile and quantity
-* Attached NFS storage performance tiers and amount of storage in each tier
+* Attached Network File Storage (NFS) performance tiers and amount of storage in each tier

 After you specify all configurations, validate the cost and submit the instance order.